turingschool/curriculum/tutorials/auth/remote_authentication.markdown

+( I started adapting an existing tutorial, but it isn't really the right direction ) ( This section doesn't need to have exercises, so it should be more of a high-level exploration of OmniAuth and how it works. )
+( Never the less, some of the copy below is probably useful )

 # Remote Authentication with OmniAuth

 There have been about a dozen popular methods for authenticating Rails applications over the past five years.